brogers-97/Cave-Explorer/README.md

 ## Potential roadblocks
 * the cave needs to be fluid, meaning it will go up a little ways before going down.
 The auto column generating needs to be able to do this.
 * have the character appear to be affected by gravity could be tough as well, it will be better the more natural it looks.
+## Post-Project Reflection
+* Wasn't able to reach last stretch goal of speeding up the game without causing problems to the rest of the gameplay
+* Logical thinking was a big part of creating some of the essential parts of this game, mostly with 1:rendering and updating the cave ceiling and floor for the whole time they are on screen.
+2:creating a cave that was random in changing shape without making the game unplayable.
+* The growth came a few different times when i learned how to input audio.
+Style the character with a glow, created a loop that will go forward through an array and than back throught the same array backwards forever.
+These moments i felt my coding knowledge expand.